-About the Tao Te ChingTe Ching
+About the Tao Te Ching

-The Tao articulates the core beliefs of Taoism and Chinese Buddhism, then and now.
-From classic Zen to the Chill-out trendy Zen and self-help generation of today the Tao’s influence is hard to understate.
-I have personally been inspired by the Tao for much of my adult life, and it has been a big influence on me.
-In the Tao I sense a strong resonance with Buddhism and Zen, and its mysterious yet practical insight into the nature of life and spirit ties in with Yogic philosophy, and universal life concepts such as yin-yang.
+The Tao is timeless, its philosophy unbound by the then and now of fashion or fad.
+From classic Zen to the Chill-out trendy Zen and the self-help generation of today the Tao’s influence is hard to understate.
+I have personally been inspired by the Tao for much of my adult life, it has helped shape my meditation and yoga practice, and lifestyle.
+In the Tao I sense a strong resonance with the heart of Buddhism and no mind of Zen, with boundless insight into the nature of life and spirit that illuminates Yogic philosophy, as one can expect from a philosophy embodied in the universal holism of the yin-yang principle of all that is.

 Wisdom from The Way of the Tao